davewhiteland/compsci-superbasics/collections/_file-system/names.md

 keep all your filenames lower-case (unless there's a specific reason not to).

 The filename is _only_ a name: it in no way affects what is in the file.

-If you have a photograph of a cat called `cat.jpg` and you change the name